josi4/solarnode-handbook/docs/users/sysadmin/solarnode-service.md

 # SolarNode Service

-SolarNode is managed as a systemd service.
+SolarNode is managed as a [systemd][systemd-man] service.
 There are some shortcut commands to more easily manage the service.

 | Command | Description |
 |:--------|:------------|